-Zinc (Zn), chemical element, the lustrous silvery metal of Group 12 or (IIB) of the periodic table, used in making alloys, corrosion-resistant coating, and dry cells.
-It is the last member of the 3d-series but no characteristics of the transition metals due to the presence of full fill d-orbital.
-The rise of shielding electrons along the 3d-series gradually makes the d-shell is a part of the inner core for the zinc atom and leaving only the s-pair for chemical bonding.
+Zinc is a chemical element or silvery lustrous metal of Group 12 or IIB of the periodic table with atomic number 30 and symbol Zn.
+It is used in making alloys, corrosion-resistant coating, and dry cells.
+Among group 12 elements of the periodic table, only mercury forms a limited number of compounds in the +1 oxidation number or state but other elements like zinc and cadmium from the chemical compounds in the +2 state.
+The rise of shielding electrons along the 3d-orbital gradually makes the d-electron is a part of the inner core for the zinc atom.
+Therefore, it leaving only s-electrons for chemical bonding.

-The hexagonal closed packed crystal lattice, zinc has the chemical symbol Zn, atomic number 30.
-The closed packed lattice with elongated distances between the layers makes the metal denser than those of the copper and silver.
+Zinc has a closed-packed hexagonal crystal lattice with elongated distances between the layers makes the metal denser than those of copper and silver.
 The low melting and boiling point of the metal reflects the weak participation of the outer ns electron for metallic bonding.
-Some physical and chemical properties of zinc are given below the table.
+Some physical and chemical properties of zinc are given below the table,

 |Electronic configuration||[Ar] 3d10 4s2|